MelodieZhang/melodiezhang.github.com/about.md

 title: About
 ---

-Hi, I'm Menghan Zhang, a multi-disciplinary product designer passionate about solving problems for people.
-I graduated from Carnegie Mellon University and Wuhan University.
-Previously I interned at Google and worked as full-time Product Designer at Zhihu.
+Hi, I'm Menghan Zhang, a multi-disciplinary product designer passionate about creating amazing experiences for people.
+Currently I am designing Chrome OS at Google.
+Previously I interned at Google Play and worked as full-time Product Designer at Zhihu.

 When I'm not designing, I like to:

+- 📖 Grab multiple books while struggle to finish them.
+- 🎶 Play chords on guitar for a musical therapy.
 - ✍🏻 Write to empty my brain and hopefully inspire others.
-- 📖 Grab a book while struggle to finish it.
 - 🍱 Try new recipes and snap a picture before the first bite.
 - 😆 Find new hobbies to obsess over, then discard shortly after.